google/zetasql/docs/pipe-syntax.md

 Produces a new table with the listed columns, similar to the outermost [`SELECT` clause][select-clause] in a table subquery in standard syntax.
-Supports standard output modifiers like `SELECT AS STRUCT`, and supports [window functions][window-functions].
-Doesn't support aggregations or anonymization.
+The `SELECT` operator supports standard output modifiers like `SELECT AS STRUCT`, and supports [window functions][window-functions].
+The `SELECT` operator doesn't support aggregations or anonymization.

 In pipe syntax, the `SELECT` operator in a query is optional.
 The `SELECT` operator can be used near the end of a query to specify the list of output